Are there any tools available to help produce a CIF?

-Guidelines for the preparation and editing of a CIF, the data items required therein, standard data codes and keywords, CIF templates, example CIFs, and data validation criteria and procedures are available via the IUCr CIF pages.
+Guidelines for the preparation and editing of a CIF, the data items required therein, standard data codes and keywords, CIF templates, example CIFs, and data validation criteria and procedures are available via the IUCr CIF pages and CIF generating software.

-The IUCr checkCIF/PLATON service can be run as part of the CSD deposition process and the reports can be downloaded upon submission.
-This will allow you to check the integrity of you data and will highlight possible errors and omissions present in your CIF.
+The IUCr checkCIF/PLATON service can be run as part of the online deposition service available at www.ccdc.cam.ac.uk/deposit and the reports can be downloaded upon submission.
+This will allow you to check the integrity of your data and will highlight possible errors and omissions present in your CIF.

 The CCDC program Mercury is a crystallographic visualiser available free of charge to the scientific community.

 The CCDC also produces the program Mogul, as part of the CSD-Core, which uses the experimentally derived data present in the CSD to aid your crystal structure solution process or validate structures already output from structure solution packages.